This article was updated on May 17 by Carlos Vega to include information regarding the Quick Settings bar and Google Assistant.

 If you have a Gmail address, you already have a Google account.
 If you don’t, simply select Get an account and follow the on-screen instructions.
-You don’t technically need a Google account to use your phone, but it is required if you want to download apps, back up your data, and use other Google services.
-Some phone manufacturers also ask you if you want to create an extra account with them, but you don’t really need to unless you want to use that company’s services as well.
+You don’t technically need a Google account to use your phone, but it is required if you want to download apps, back up your data, and use other Google apps and services.
+Manufacturers such as HTC and Samsung may ask you if you want to create an additional, manufacturer-specific account, but you don’t really need to unless you want to use that company’s services as well.

-You should also make sure that you enable backups on your device, so that your data isn’t lost if there’s a problem later.
+You should also make sure that you enable backups on your device so your data isn’t lost if there’s a problem later.
 Head to Settings > Accounts, select your Google account, and check everything you want to sync.
 To ensure that all your photos are saved for posterity, you should download Google Photos (if it’s not on your phone already).
-It offers unlimited storage for all your pictures, and you can access them on any device, whether it be your PC, Mac, iPad, or Android.
+It offers unlimited cloud storage for all your pictures, and you can access them on any device, whether it be your PC, Mac, iPad, or Android.

 Once you’ve set up your device, you should check to see if there’s a software update available.
 To do this, press on the Settings app, scroll to the bottom, press About phone, and select System updates.
 On the next screen, you’ll see a Check for update button.
 Press it, and your phone will check to see if any updates are available.
 If so, you can download and install them.